jbousquie/MyBabylonJSContributions/README.md

 - Per face UVs and colors for many mesh types
 - Parametric shape dynamic morphing
 - `options` parameter for all mesh type in the class`MeshBuilder`
-- Sphere mesh arc and slice
+- Sphere, tube, lathe, etc mesh arc and slice
 - Cylider mesh arc
 - `GroundMesh.getNormalsAtCoordinates()`
+- `sideOrientation` for all meshes
+- `frontUV` and `backUV` for all meshes
+- `colorFilter` for height maps

 ## Mesh types